Technology’s impact on communication and performance

 It’s also good to remember that targets based on a no-error model is detrimental to progress, as it doesn’t address potential issues and creates a culture of elimination rather than encouragement.
 Your employees will feel more insecure, less likely to take calculated risks and assess situations if progress is based on quantity rather than quality.

 Going back to the example of the pen manufacturing company.
 The KPI ‘target’ put pressure on the manufacturing facility to generate results.
-Since there was no specific goal other than “produce X amount”, the facility generated a lot of red pens rather than the more preferred black or blue because it was the fastest and cheapest option to fill a quota.
+Since there was no specific goal other than “produce X amount”, the facility generated a lot of red pens rather than black or blue which are in much higher demand because it was the fastest and cheapest option to fill a quota.